covertlabsaus/colab-mcp/docs/what-and-why.md

 You're a developer in 2025.
 You've got like 5 different AI coding assistants installed:

-- Claude Desktop for architecture discussions
+- Claude Code for architecture discussions
 - Cursor for live coding
 - Codex CLI for quick terminal stuff
 - Maybe Gemini for code review